riinuots/advent2020/README.md

 Turns out Part II really did need a picture, not just corners.
 Anyway, one star is better than nothing.

+# Day 18

+This was a cute one overall, although I did spend a lot of time bebugging my solution.
+Part I only.

 # Day 15

 Without even trying to solve it with simple vectors, I decided I wanted to try something new.
 I was alos hoping that the new thing would be superfast.
 I read this blog post and decided to go with the environments option: https://blog.dominodatalab.com/a-quick-benchmark-of-hashtable-implementations-in-r/